 1. Key Features of the Skills Section on a Resume

-When you prepare a skills section on your resume, the following key features must be included as depicted on the sample generic resume templates and modern resume templates of this website:
+When you prepare a skills section on your resume, the following key features must be included as depicted in the sample generic resume templates and modern resume templates from this website:

 - Acquired Skills – This pertains to the skills you have experience with from your past work experiences.

 - Substantial Examples – To support the acquired skills, you must state examples for each of these skills in order to prove how well you are.

 2. Resume Skills Categories

 The following are the most common categories of skills written by various job applicants on the skills section of their resume: